lw8192/Red-Team-Dev/C/Multithreading_In_C.md

 Conditional variables: a condition to be checked that allows for threads to go to sleep until an event on another thread occurs.
 Can be used to send a signal between threads.

 ## Pthreads - Threading on Unix / Linux
 Threading: using Pthreads (POSIX thread) interface on Unix/ Linux.
+POSIX - system wide C library.
 [POSIX Threads Programming](https://hpc-tutorials.llnl.gov/posix/)
 [Pthreads tutorial](https://www.cs.cmu.edu/afs/cs/academic/class/15492-f07/www/pthreads.html)
 [POSIX Threads](http://www.csc.villanova.edu/~mdamian/threads/posixthreads.html)